Last Updated: June 25, 2026

 These resources can significantly cut costs while providing valuable knowledge.

-9. Choose Low-Maintenance Plants
+9. Choose Low-Maintenance, Easy-to-Grow Plants for Beginners

 To keep costs down, opt for plants that are easy to grow and maintain.
 Hardy, drought-tolerant plants require less water and care, saving you both time and money.
 Some low-maintenance options include: